Totonac: Housing

 Houses were generally thatched and had an overhang.
 They were rectangular in shape.

 History

 The region of Totonacapan was subject to Aztec military incursions from the mid-15th century until the Spanish arrival.
 Despite the establishment of Aztec fortifications throughout the region, rebellion was endemic.
 Major Totonac centers were Papantla, with an estimated population of 60,000 in 1519, Xalapa (around 120,000), and Cempoala (around 80,000).
-Cempoala was the first indigenous city state visited by Hernán Cortés in his march to the Aztec capital of Tenochtitlán.
-The Totonacs of Cempoala joined forces with Cortés, and along with the Tlaxcalan Indians, contributed significantly to the Spanish conquest.
+Cempoala was the first Indigenous city state visited by Hernán Cortés in his march to the Aztec capital of Tenochtitlán.
+The Totonacs of Cempoala joined forces with Cortés, and along with the Tlaxcalan people, contributed significantly to the Spanish conquest.
 Totonacapan became incorporated into the Spanish regime with comparatively little violence, but the region was ravaged by epidemic diseases during the 16th century.
 Today, approximately 90,000 Totonac speakers reside in the region.

+Spanish influence

+The area around Veracruz consists of rainy, hilly, lands, requiring farmers to constantly move to combat verdant overgrowth.
+Essentially, it was easier for the Totonacs to clear new patches of land for their agriculture rather than maintain cleared land.
+Because of constant movement essentially in response to extraordinary verdancy, Totonac people never really had settled community groups due to the need to move to promote their form of agriculture, leading to a culture that could be thought of as regionally nomadic agriculturalists.The Spanish could never truly and completely conquer the Totonacs.
+The Spaniards sought two things out of Indigenous inhabitants; mining resources (i.e. gold or silver) or settled populations for labor.
+Since there was no gold or silver in the Veracruz region, and because of the regionally nomadic community structure, the Totonacs were not candidates for slave labor.
+In summary, Spanish colonial influence upon the Totonacs was relatively weak when compared with Indigenous groups throughout central and south America.

+Conflict in Papantla

+In the late 19th century, the vanilla industry in Papantla was still massive, which placed a high value on its land.
+In 1891, the Mexican government wanted to claim and privatize the land, taking it away from being communally owned by the Totonacs.
+As Severiano Galicia led officials and troops into Papantla to survey and claim land, Totonac rancheros met them with force.
+This marked the start of nearly a decade of conflict in Papantla as the divided Totonacs fought either with or against federal troops in order to preserve or privatize the communal Totonac land.
+Some argue that this conflict directly contributed to the start of the Mexican Revolution as a whole.